pabloelt/pabloelt.github.io/content/project/project6/index.md

 {{< figure src="/project6/exhibit_4.png" title="Exhibit 4.
 General variable selection analysis: A number of 73 variables has been selected through the Mutual Information method." >}}

-As a result of this analysis, 73 variables have been selected.
-This set of variables will be used when applying the Mutual Information method to each product-store combination.
+As a result of this analysis, a number of 73 variables have been selected.
+This number of variables will be used when applying the Mutual Information method to each product-store combination.

 ### 8.2 Segment profiling
 {style="color: #BBDEFC; font-weight: normal"}